 Philadelphia

-Philadelphia’s domestic worker bill of rights law guarantees several labor rights for the city’s 16,000 household employees.
-It is considered one of the strongest laws in the nation that protects domestic workers.
+Philadelphia’s domestic workers’ bill of rights law guarantees several labor rights for household employees.
+It is considered one of the nation’s strongest laws protecting domestic workers.

-Household employers are now required to provide their workers with written employment contracts, meal and rest breaks, paid and unpaid leave, and other protections.
+Household employers must provide their workers with written employment contracts, meal and rest breaks, paid and unpaid leave, and other protections.

 Learn more about Philadelphia’s Domestic Workers’ Bill of Rights and get resources from the city.